My Shortlist

 ST. JOHN'S-RAVENSCOURT SCHOOL

 "What often goes unrecognized initially is the athletic and arts offerings and the multitude of opportunities for students to get involved throughout the school.
-Athletically, our school offers students a wide array of sports and many facilities to use including an arena on campus, a state of the art fitness center, and a double sized gym.
+Athletically, our school offers students a wide array of sports and many facilities to use including an arena on campus which transitions into an indoor turf in the spring/summer, a state of the art fitness center, and a double sized gym.
 Additionally, the arts program offers music, art, and drama in many capacities including a Rock Show, drama productions, and art clubs and events."

 What might families find surprising about your school?